janpstrunn/bmark/README.md

 - List bookmarks with queries
 - List only URL

 This tool follows the UNIX philosophy.
-Extra functionalities like opening in the browser or fzf/rofi features.
+Extra functionalities like opening in the browser or piping to `fzf` and `rofi` may be done by the user.

 ## Requirements